Agoric/safe-modules/README.md

 We follow the threat model as described in the Wyvern paper [[2](#2)], including two common scenarios: malicious third-party code and fallible in-house code.
-Malicious third-party code is a major problem.
-Currently in Node, seemingly simplistic packages can access the network, and could be sending our todo data to anywhere.
-When they also have access to the file system, they can send all our data anywhere.
-As in the Wyvern paper, we also care about fallible in-house code.
+Node.js currently has no protections against malicious third-party code -- seemingly simple packages can access the entire files system and send our data off to anywhere.
+Fallible in-house code is also a worry.
 For instance, we might be concerned that our own application will overwrite an important file if misconfigured.

 ## Pure and Resource Modules